 Beginning at age 16, when I attended a language academy in Barcelona, a series of coincidences kept leading me back to Spain.
 I have since been immersed in Spanish culture for varying periods of time over the past 12 years while living, studying and working in Spain.
 Although I focused on a psychology major in college, I continued taking Spanish classes out of personal interest and studied Spanish language, literature, history and geography at the Universidad de Cádiz.
 By the time I graduated, I was unknowingly only two credits short of a Spanish major.

 After graduating, I was hired by the Spanish Ministry of Education to serve as a cultural ambassador in Madrid.
 After working there for two years, I went on to complete a master’s in public service translation and interpreting at the Universidad de Alcalá de Henares (Madrid), member of the prestigious European Master's in Translation (EMT) network.

-I now live in Portland, OR, where I feel lucky to work in my dream job as a professional Spanish-English translator and interpreter specializing in public services and vital records.
+I now live in Portland, OR, where I feel lucky to work in my dream job as a professional Spanish-English translator and interpreter specializing in the medical and life sciences sectors and vital records.
 I am an ATA-certified Spanish-to-English translator, CERTIFIED HEALTHCARE INTERPRETER™ (CCHI), and Oregon Certified Health Care Interpreter.

-In my free time, I enjoy eating pizza at the local movie theater, exploring the beautiful Columbia River Gorge, and rollerblading (something I picked up in Madrid!).
+In my free time, I enjoy eating pizza at the local movie theater, exploring the beautiful Columbia River Gorge, and dancing flamenco (something I picked up in Madrid!).

 Emily Safrin, MA, CHI™, CT